 - Limit their intake of snack foods and foods high in sugar and fat

-Simple enough, and in an esoteric way, I agree, however, let’s look at this from a financial model.
+Simple enough, and in a mysterious way, I agree.
+However, let’s look at this from a financial model.

-The question to be answered is: is it cheaper to have healthy kids, or is it more expensive?
+The question to be answered is: is it cheaper to have healthy kids or more expensive?
 I’ll give my opinions in the next couple of days.

 New Month Coming

-September is on the event horizon folks, that means we are in the final third of the year, maybe it is time to revisit your financial plans, and also start thinking about big ticket end of year items that could broadside you if you don’t think of it.
+September is on the event horizon, folks, which means we are in the final third of the year.
+Maybe it is time to revisit your financial plans and start thinking about big-ticket end-of-year items that could broaden you if you don’t think of them.
 What do I mean?

 - Christmas, better figure out what you are doing there, or you may as well get a pile of money and burn it.